vuestorefront/vue-storefront/packages/core/docs/community/sponsorship-program.md

 # Sponsorship Program

-The Vue Storefront community sponsorship program is to embrace our community and valorize our best contributors.

-Our main idea with this program is to create an ecosystem where developers could embrace the open-source and dedicate more time to open-source development.
+We created the Vue Storefront community sponsorship program to embrace our community and valorize our best contributors.
+We want to create an ecosystem where developers can embrace the open-source and dedicate more time to open-source development.

 ## So, how does this program will work?